-Pelican Kayaks, a Canadian company making kayaks, has been designing and making different self-powered kayaks and boats for over fifty years.
+Pelican Kayaks, a Canadian company making kayaks, has designed and produced different self-powered kayaks and boats for over fifty years.

 Most kayaks are "recreational," which means they are used for fun.
 These kayaks are made as stable and easy to move as possible, making them good choices for people who don't often paddle or have little experience.

 In addition to cheap and high-end fishing kayaks, you can also customize them to fit your needs.

 In these Pelican kayak reviews, we'll talk about these categories and Pelican's few best-performing models.
 You'll also see which the best Pelican kayak is our favorite in each category and how it compares to other kayak brands.

 Fishing pelican kayak models are wide and sturdy kayaks made to be stable and give you much room to move around.

 Some pelican kayak models are stable enough to stand and cast your fishing rod without fearing falling from the kayak.
 Custom models of fishing kayaks often let you set up your fishing platform the way you want.

 Recreational designs are easy to get to, lighter, and straightforward.
 They are made for people who want to spend a casual day on the water.